RiazBhuiyanX/python-metrics-engine/README.md

 **Observations:**

-- Scaled clearly outperformed, both in terms of final return and smoothness.
+- The Scaled version clearly outperformed the All-In version, both in total return and in how smooth the ride was.
-- All-In mode exhibits stair-step jumps with long flat periods — this indicates capital was fully deployed and unable to act on further signals.
+- The All-In equity curve had big stair-step jumps followed by long flat periods — a sign that it would go “all in” and then have no free capital to act on new signals until it fully exited.
+In other words, it often sat on its hands once fully invested.
-- Scaled took advantage of smaller pullbacks more frequently, maintaining exposure and reacting quickly.
+- Scaled mode, on the other hand, could take advantage of many more of the small pullbacks, since it never fully closed itself off.
+It maintained some exposure and reacted continuously.
-- Drawdowns in Scaled mode were less severe and recovered faster.
+- Drawdowns in Scaled mode were smaller and recovered faster than the All-In mode’s drawdowns.

 **Conclusion:**
-Mean Reversion works best when it can react often.
-Scaled mode enables that flexibility, while All-In "locks" the capital and causes missed opportunities.
+Mean Reversion works best when it can trade frequently and nimbly.
+Scaled mode gave it that flexibility, whereas All-In tended to lock up the capital and miss a bunch of opportunities once it was fully deployed.

 ---